-The RTJEG recognizes that implementations of the RTSJ may vary in a number of implementation decisions, such as the use of efficient or inefficient algorithms, trade-offs between time and space efficiency, inclusion of scheduling algorithms not required in the minimum implementation, and variation in code path length for the execution of byte codes.
-The RTSJ should not mandate algorithms or specific time constants for such, but require that the semantics of the implementation be met.
+Implementations of the RTSJ may vary in a number of implementation decisions, such as the use of efficient or inefficient algorithms, trade-offs between time and space efficiency, inclusion of scheduling algorithms not required in the minimum implementation, and variation in code path length for the execution of byte codes.
+The RTSJ should not mandate algorithms or specific time constants for such, but require that the semantics of the implementation be met and where necessary put limits on execution time complexity.
 The RTSJ offers implementers the flexibility to create implementations suited to meet the requirements of their customers.